 There’s an oval shaped second layer of elk sewn across the heel of the palm to provide additional abrasion resistance.

-Full and half sizes 8.5-13 (not available in 11.5).
+Full and half sizes 8.5-13 (not available in 11.5 or 12.5).
 Order insulated 1.5-2 sizes larger for correct fit.
 Natural, Brown/Natural and Black.
 Black dyed models may bleed slightly when wet.

 - Sizing Guide - Glove Fitting - A fast, easy and accurate way to measure.
 You will always get a precise, comfortable and correct glove fit.

 Mr. Subjective on Breaking in New Aerostich Gear

 One of the unusual aspects of most Aerostich gear (in today's world of conveniently pre-digested, artificially-aged items) is there's usually a lengthy old fashioned 'break in' period.
 The time and distance needed varies from a few hundred miles to a few years, depending on how much one rides, and how sensitive the wearer is.
 It’s also a bit different for different items…boots, gloves, helmets, shirts or riding suits.
 For me, a new Aerostich suit or jacket feels acceptably comfortable after a few hundred miles and then reaches it's best after a couple of years of use and wear.
 By the third and forth season it's about perfect (ironically this happens just as similar gear may start feeling worn-out).